UnparalleledSmilingMonster/DD2417-project-text-summarization/README.md

 To remove the environment:
 `conda remove -n gpt2 --all`

+To create the **requirements.txt** file from the current virtual env, use the command :
+`pip freeze > requirements.txt`

 ## Dataset
 Download **Amazon Fine Food Reviews** from the project topics file.
 Put the directory in the current directory.